funnymania/Progressive-Web-Assembly-App/README.md

 # Gotchas!
 1. Do not run `vue build`.
-Instead, cd to project root and `npm run build`.
+- Instead, `cd client` and `npm run build`.

+# To Contribute
+Standard procedure, submit a pull request and be sure to provide a useful comment so that we can see easily its value.

+# Currently
++ Learning how to use AWS's mega suite properly.
++ You can view the app's current state at http://shinepickaw.rip